unremovable13/ballistic/README.md

 # Unremovable
 Ballistic re-upload
+(OFFSETS ARENT UP TO DATE!
+THIS IS JUST CODE ARCHIVE)

 This was written by (0Zayn), and Ethan (ethanmcdonagh), and given the code name Ballistic, many upcoming new executors have been using this module, including but not limited to Artemis, Athena, Atlantis, and Protoware (NOTE: Protoware did not even have our permission, and claimed it was theirs).